jdiogobc/personal_website/content/home/experience.md

   date_start = "2025-06-15"
   date_end = ""
   description = """
-  - Developing an XR application to train surgeons"
+  - Leading a team of academic researchers and engineers to develop an XR app to train surgeons
   """
 [[experience]]
   title = "Mixed Reality Prototyper & Unity Developer"